Leapsome/ab2ft_stripe/README.md

     stripe_schema: your_schema_name
 ```

-You can also override the names of the raw Airbyte tables with the stream
+You can also override the names of the raw Airbyte tables with the streams
-dumps as follows:
+as follows:

 ```yaml
 # dbt_project.yml